 Single Mothers Rent Assistance Programs.
 Many single mothers occasionally need help to prevent eviction.
 The Salvation Army, however, can be a one-stop resource for many of you needs.
 As a single mom, your kids are the most important things in the world.

 If you are having difficulties, there are many amazing programs that will help you until your situation improves.
-Consequently, these programs are designed to prevent homelessness and instability in the family.
+Most of all these programs are designed to prevent homelessness and instability in the family.
 Let’s look at some of the tools that are available to you.
-If you are a single mother in danger of eviction you can get help, the salvation Army can help.
+If you are a single mother in danger of eviction you can get help, the Salvation Army can help.

 You can also find job assistance programs, counseling, as well as parenting classes.
-They work to build the whole person and help you become self sufficient and stand on you own.
-When you go for assistance, you will be fully assessed and directed to other services that can help your family.
+They work to support the family and help you become self-sufficient and stand on your own.
+When you go for assistance, you will be fully assessed and directed to other services to help your family.

 The Salvation Army is well-known for collecting money during the holiday with their red kettle Christmas volunteers.
 This organization offers a wealth of support both in the United State and Internationally.
-The Salvation has programs to help all aspects of the community.
-Some of the programs they offer are:
+Most relevant, the Salvation has programs to help all aspects of the community.
+Some of the programs offered.

 Single Mothers Rent Assistance